 Accounting Policy Company Level of Aggregation - Adopting more Company plans to adopt the minimum three classifications provided in the granular profitability standard and not use more granular classifications.
 Level of Aggregation - Adopting more Company plans on using annual cohorts and not use shorter cohorts. granular cohort PAA - Deferring Under PAA, in some circumstances, it is allowed to recognize insurance insurance acquisition acquisition cashflows as expense when incurred however, the Company cashflows intends not to utilize this choice instead it will defer all insurance acquisition cashflows.
-PAA - Discounting LIC Under PAA, in some circumstances, it is allowed not to discount the LIC, but Company plans not to use this option and intends to discount all LIC. out company plans not to use this option and interiors to discount air Ele.
-Interest Accretion - The standard allows that finance expense can be split between OCI, and OCI Option P&L. Company aims to reflect entire finance expense in the P&L and plans OCI Option not split between OCI and P&L. Transition Approach The Company is considering the transition approaches at this stage and has not finalized the approach that will be adopted.
-1
+PAA - Discounting LIC Under PAA, in some circumstances, it is allowed not to discount the LIC, but Company plans not to use this option and intends to discount all LIC.
+Interest Accretion - The standard allows that finance expense can be split between OCI, and OCI Option P&L. Company aims to reflect entire finance expense in the P&L and plans not split between OCI and P&L. • Transition Approach The Company is considering the transition approaches at this stage and has not finalized the approach that will be adopted.